wavemaker/docs/website/blog/2020-06-24-wavemaker-mobile-filepicker.md

  1. In iOS, selection of multiple videos from local Photo Library is not supported.

  > This feature is part of WaveMaker 10.5 release.
-[Checkout more details on whats included this release](learn/wavemaker-release-notes/v10-5-0).
+[Checkout more details on what is included in this release](learn/wavemaker-release-notes/v10-5-0).